Shoulder Surgery Brace

 When you wake up from surgery, you will not be able to feel your arm from the nerve block.
 The entire weight is supported by the brace.
 You find out very fast that the arm is pretty darn heavy.
 With a standard brace, the weight is supported mainly through the strap around the neck.

 After the typical 6 weeks of using the brace, the one sided weight pulling on your neck can become quite painful, especially if you have pre-existing degenerative arthritis or chronic muscle issues.
-The shoulder surgery brace provides a great solution by having a system that avoids any neck pressure.
+The shoulder surgery brace provides a great solution by having a system that avoids significant neck pressure.

 It uses a three point strapping system and is quite easy to put on.
 Don’t be fooled by how it looks, it is not more complicated than a standard brace.
 Just take some time to get familiar with it – before the surgery, not after.
 This goes for any brace.
 You will become an expert in using the brace soon enough, but you need to be familiar with it first.